Economy of Lesotho: Women in the economy

-Women make up 51% of Lesotho's population.
 While women are more subject to access to secondary schooling than men, men make 1.5 times more income than women.
 Prior to the 1950s, Basotho women migrated to South Africa for work due to an agricultural decline.
 Of those who migrated, many of them were unwed and many stayed in South Africa.
 Married couples also traveled to South Africa together for work.
 In 1923, the pass law Natives (Urban Areas) Act was passed in South Africa which required black men to carry passports with them at all times when in white areas for work.
 Women were included in an amendment to the law in 1952.
 The amendment caused a decline in migration of female labor, and by the 1970s, only 36.1% of women over age 39 in Lesotho had worked in South Africa.
 Lesotho women did not work in mines.

 In the 1980s, Lesotho received aid to help with the manufacturing industry.
 The main workers employed in the industry were young women.
 In 1990, 92% of employees in the textile industry were women.

 About 86% of the female population in Lesotho works in the textile industry.